Kuwait Tower [OKKK_TWR]

 3.2.2 Conditional Line Up Clearance (Departing Traffic)

-The TWR Controller can also issue a conditional line up clearance for traffic waiting to depart behind a departing aircraft ahead of him.
-Again, this must be done efficently and precisly to prevent any runway incursions or misunderstanding.
+The Tower Controller can also issue a conditional line up clearance for traffic waiting to depart behind a departing aircraft ahead of him.
+Again, this must be done efficiently and precisely to prevent any runway incursions or misunderstanding.

 Example: